| Florida Car Accident Lawyers

 the lessee, even if he or she was not operating the automobile

-Florida law mandates a certain minimum automobile liability
+at the time of the accident.
+AUTOMOBILE INSURANCE Florida law mandates a certain minimum automobile liability

 insurance coverage for all automobiles registered in the state.